brettcannon/rescript-zora/README.md

 ## If you've used older versions of this package

+### 3 → 4

+The code was updated to ReScript 11.

+Nearly all check functions have gained an optional `~msg` argument for passing in the message for the check.
+This makes the message optional, defaulting to what Zora provides as a message.

+The `resultError` function now accepts a check function to verify the value contained by the `Error`.

+There is a new `ignoreValue` check function to pass to the `option*` and `result*` functions when the values are inconsequential and the type of variant is the purpose of the test.

+### 2 → 3

 I've migrated everything to async/await syntax and it now requires ReScript 10.1.
 You'll need to convert any non-blocking tests in your existing codebase to return promise or define them with async, but